morinlab/lymphopedia/SYNGAP1.md

 # SYNGAP1

-Due to [minimal support](SYNGAP1#representative-mutation) in the original primary data, [low expression in BL](SYNGAP1#syngap1-expression) and very few mutations reported in subsequent studies, this gene is very unlikely to be relevant in BL.
+Due to [minimal support](SYNGAP1#representative-mutation) in the original primary data and very few mutations reported in subsequent studies, this gene is very unlikely to be relevant in BL.

 ## History